 Dr. Cox has written and lectured widely on racism and genocide, human rights, and resistance to Nazism and other oppressive systems.
 He recently published a book on modern genocide and racism, To Kill a People: Genocide in the 20th Century (Oxford University Press, 2017).
 A 2nd edition, to be published in 2021, will add a chapter on the Bosnian genocide of 1992-1995.
 His other publications include a book on anti-Nazi resistance, Circles of Resistance: Leftist, Jewish, and Youth Dissidence during the Third Reich (2009).

-Cox's current research projects include his monograph project, tentatively titled Revolt and Resistance in the Nazi Empire: Fighting Hitler, Fighting for a New World; a study of the relation of capitalism to genocide; a major co-edited genocide-studies volume, The Routledge Handbook of Genocide Studies; and a co-edited book on genocide denial, related to the Center's April 2019 conference on that topic.
-In his spare time John supports the FC Barcelona and FK Sarajevo football ("soccer") clubs and enjoys music, and warns his students against requesting the song "Hotel California" in class.
+Cox's current research projects include his monograph project, tentatively titled Rebellion and Resistance in the Nazi Empire: Fighting Hitler, Fighting for a New World; a major co-edited genocide-studies volume, The Routledge Handbook of Genocide Studies; and a co-edited book on genocide denial, related to the Center's April 2019 conference on that topic.

 March 2018 profile of John Cox in the UNCC's student newspaper, the Niner Times: "Creating an impact in and out of the lecture hall: Dr. John Cox goes beyond the expectations of a lecturer, making a difference in the community and impacting students' lives."

 January 2019 podcast of the weekly series "NEW BOOKS IN GENOCIDE STUDIES," with Kelly McFall and Adam Jones: "Approaches to Textbooks on Genocide."